Phone: (910) 643-6039

 Students will work one-on-one with the instructor; focusing on goals and aspects of vocal technique which include, but not limited to:

 All lessons are tailored to each individual student’s style of choice, while nurturing their growth and enthusiasm for vocal arts.
 Parents are encouraged to observe lessons to better help practice time at home.

 - Medical documentation and/or Individual Education Plan (IEP) for children with special needs

 - Legal/Official proof of child’s birth (i.e. passport, ID card, birth certificate)

 - Military or DoD ID card

-- Parents are required to attend an initial Parent Orientation, held at Tolson Youth Activities Center on the second Tuesday of the month at 6:30pm.
-This is an annual requirement.
-In addition, we are also conducting a Parent Orientation at Morales SAS on the 2nd Wednesday of the month at 5 pm, as a convenience for the Linden Oaks residents and surrounding community.
+- Parents of new students are required to attend an initial Parent Orientation, held at Tolson Youth Activities Center on the 2nd Tuesday of each month at 6 p.m.
+This is a one-time requirement.
+In addition, we also conduct a Parent Orientation at Morales School Age Center on the 2nd Wednesday of each month at 5 p.m. as a convenience for the Linden Oaks residents and surrounding community.